 shocked beyond words, feeling utterly disoriented, confused and

 traumatized.
-Leonard was also extremely shocked, but not quite as
+Leonard felt extremely shocked, but not quite

-as Stephanie because, although formerly disbelieving this could
+much as Stephanie because, although formerly disbelieving, cousin

-"Oh, Geez!!!
-My little cousin actually did it," Leonard softly said to get you inside of it because we wanted to use you as a test subject,"
+"Oh, jeez!!!
+My little cousin actually did it," he softly said to

+to get you inside of it because we wanted to use you as a test subject,"

-sure it's in the past, and I think it is, indeed, the nineteenth century, like
+past, and I think it is, indeed, the nineteenth century, like

 we planned.
-Judging from that building's architecture," he
+Judging from that building's architecture," he continued,

-and look there -- there's a horse and buggy," he further observerd, as it
+-- there's a horse and buggy," he further observed, as it traveled along

-like they were going to buckle as she stood beside Leonard
+like her knees might buckle as she stood beside Leonard on the grassy

 that he has a way of returning us to present time, so I don't think